serverless/dashboard/docs/product/metrics.md

 To further classify function execution events, a summary of error events is collected across all your functions ech minute .

-**Lambda Compute Duration** - This metric is used for collecting details about the total time it took for a given Trace.
+**Lambda Compute Duration** - This metric is used for details about the total time it took for a given Trace.
 For more details about duration, see our [guide to understanding Lambda duration](./duration.md).

-## Other Planned Metric Ingestion
-While currently, the metric ingestion is limited to Lambda related metrics, the [AWS Observability Integration](../instrumentation/index.md#adding-the-aws-observability-integration) provides access to metrics from other services like DynamoDB, SQS, SNS and API Gateway.

 ## Filters
 Applying filters to the metrics view allows you to narrow in on